IliyaEbadi/dsa456_MS1_group12/tasks.md

 James Kelsey
   - Started on ms1Prototype.
-  - Added the create_csv to the prototype
+  - Added the create_csv to the prototype.
   - Tested create_csv and updated accordingly.